scumatteo/loop-closure-inspector/README.md

 ![alt text](https://github.com/scumatteo/loop-closure-inspector/blob/main/img/kitti_00_loop.png?raw=true)

 ### Test with KITTI sequence 08
 Example with the sequence 08 of the KITTI dataset.
-In this case the camera returns more times to the same places, but it moves in a different direction, therefore no loop closure is detected.
+In this case the camera returns more times to the same places, but it moves with a different orientation, therefore no loop closure is detected.

 ![alt text](https://github.com/scumatteo/loop-closure-inspector/blob/main/img/kitti_08_loop.png?raw=true)